Asymptotically Optimal Procedures for Sequential Joint Detection and Estimation: Asymptotically Optimal Procedures

 Before it can be shown how to define an \gls{ao} stopping rule in the context of this work, some fundamentals on \gls{ao} stopping rules have to be revisited.
 For this, we consider a different model that is widely used in the context of (Bayesian) sequential inference \cite{bickel1967asymptotically,bickel1968asymptotically,ghosh2011sequential}.
 Let

 be a sequence of random variables, where $c>0$ is the cost for observing one sample and $Y_n$ is some random variable.
-The variable $Y_n$ can, for example, represent a Bayesian risk.
 The aim is to find an optimal stopping time for model \cref{eq:optStopModel}, i.e., a stopping time $\tau$ that minimizes $\E[Z_\tau(c)]$.
-Because deriving a strictly optimal stopping time, and, hence, a strictly optimal stopping rule that generates this stopping time, is computationally demanding for many problems, the asymptotic case is considered.
+Deriving a strictly optimal stopping time, and, hence, a strictly optimal stopping rule that generates this stopping time, can be computationally demanding.
+If the maximum number of samples is restricted, the optimal stopping rule can as, e.g., in \cite{reinhard2019bayesian,reinhard2021multiple}, be calculated via dynamic programming, which becomes computationally infeasible with increasing dimensionality.
+For the solution of high-dimensional optimal stopping problems, see, for example, \cite{becker2019deep} and references therein.
+To overcome this, asymptotically optimal stopping rules are considered here.
 That is, stopping rules that become optimal when the cost per sample tends to zero, i.e., $c\rightarrow0$.
 According to \cite{bickel1968asymptotically}, a stopping rule is called \glsfirst{ao} if there exists no other feasible stopping rule that results \emph{on average} in smaller costs when the cost per sample tends to zero.
 The formal definition is stated below. \begin{definition}[Bickel and Yahav \cite{bickel1968asymptotically}] Consider the model in \cref{eq:optStopModel}.
 Then, a stopping time $t$ is asymptotically optimal if

 where $T$ is the set of all feasible stopping times. \end{definition}